smokydastona/WaystoneButtonInjector/README.md

 2. **Client directly connects to the new server** (no commands, no OP needed!)
 3. Player is seamlessly transferred to the new server

-### Automatic Redirection (Feverdream Integration)
+### Automatic Redirection (Built-in Death/Sleep Detection)
-1. Server-side Feverdream mod sends a redirect packet when player respawns
+1. Mod detects when player dies or sleeps
-2. WaystoneButtonInjector receives the packet on channel `feverdreamrespawn:main`
-3. Packet can contain either:
-   - A server address (e.g., "feverdream" or "hub.example.com")
-   - A secret button ID (6-11) to trigger one of the configured buttons
+2. Checks config for matching server redirect mapping
-4. Client automatically connects to the specified server
+3. Client automatically connects to the configured destination server
-5. Perfect for death-based server transfers!
+4. Perfect for death-based server transfers!

-**Secret Buttons (IDs 6-11):**
-- Button 6 mirrors the command from visible Button 1
-- Button 7 mirrors the command from visible Button 2
-- Button 8 mirrors the command from visible Button 3
-- Button 9 mirrors the command from visible Button 4
-- Button 10 mirrors the command from visible Button 5
-- Button 11 mirrors the command from visible Button 6

-The Feverdream mod can send packet with value "6" through "11" to trigger the corresponding configured button without the player needing to open the Waystone menu.
+No server-side mod required - all detection happens client-side!

 This approach means:
 - **No OP permissions required** - Everything happens client-side